ealingcommoner/RiverPollutionNetwork/README.md

 You should set up a channel at thingspeak and enter your channel number and API key.
 I know it is best practice to have one channel per device but as I'm planning several nodes I'm considering the ensure node to be one device.

+## Thingspeak
+As the base station code stands it will fill the fields in this order, so you should name your fields in the same way.
+- TDS Unit 996 (units PPM)
+- Battery Unit 996 (As a percentage counting down to 3.3V)
+- TDS Unit 998
+- Battery Unit 998
+- Signal Strength 996 (dB)
+- Signal Strength 998
+- Temperature Unit 986 (Centrigrade)
+- Battery Unit 986.

 ## Calibration
 I have run this in a sealed container with tap water for 12 hours and compared average readings with known readings from a handheld meter.
 This lets me calculate K values for our code.
 (I found out the hard way that an unsealed container suffers from evaporation, which means your TDS readings will climb as the water becomes more concentrated).